c0d3r-SubGHz/Flipper-Zero-RollJam-Single-Chip-PoC/README.md

 Instead of standard jamming, the app utilizes a custom **18ms (TX) / 72ms (RX)** duty cycle.
 This specific timing is calculated to corrupt the CRC checksum of the target receiver while maximizing the capture window for the Flipper Zero, effectively bypassing the single-chip hardware limitation.

 ### 2. Atomic Replay Technology
-The Flipper Zero runs on FreeRTOS, which introduces unpredictable latency during GPIO toggling.
-This PoC implements a critical section that disables all hardware interrupts during the signal replay phase.
+The Flipper Zero standard FIFO transmission on FreeRTOS introduces unpredictable latency during GPIO toggling.
+This PoC forces the CC1101 into **Asynchronous Serial Mode** (`PKTCTRL0 = 0x32`) and drives the TX pin directly via CPU Cycle-Accurate delays (`furi_hal_cortex_delay_us`) during the signal replay phase.
 *   **Result:** A laboratory-grade signal reproduction with **Zero Jitter**, indistinguishable from the original remote control.

 ### 3. Hardware Integrity Check